3 Keys to Living the Gospel Life

 Before Jesus’ crucifixion, He told His disciples they should love each other in such a way the world would know they belonged with Him.
 Those instructions still apply to us.
-We are called to live in a way which testifies of Christ and God’s everlasting love for humanity.
+We call it living the gospel life.
+As Christians, we are called to live in a way which testifies of Christ and God’s everlasting love for humanity.
 But this idea of gospel living is one many of us struggle with.
 How do we make the gospel so much a part of our lives that people will see Christ in us?

 The Greek word for gospel is euangélion which literally means a good message.
 In the Bible it has been translated to mean:

 - a reward for good tidings

 - the glad tidings of the kingdom of God soon to be set up

 - the preaching of (concerning) Jesus Christ as our Messiah